 The aim of the transcriptomic analysis was to select specific sites of OA BML pathology for analysis.
 As the largest number of significant lesions were observed in the tibial compartment, this site was selected for OA BML evaluation from consecutively enrolled participants.
 The control bone comparator group were distinct participants who were undergoing surgery following trauma, e.g. amputation, fracture correction or trochleoplasty, with no clinical or radiographic arthritis.

 Region of interest localisation and RNA isolation.
 MR images were viewed as DICOM files using an image processing and analysis software (ImageJ, NIH, Wayne Rasband, 1997).
 Axial image dimensions were set as: pixel width 0.25mm and pixel height: 0.2mm on ImageJ then scaled at 160mm x 160mm in line with the field of view.
 A 2cm x 2cm grid was drawn over the axial images and the MOAKS scoring was used to confirm the location of the lesions.
 The tibial plateau was placed over a grid of 2cm x 2cm with 1mm increments.
 This was used in line with the scaled axial images to measure and locate the BMLs.
-Once the lesions were located a region of bone of approximate equivalence that was macroscopically normal in appearance was taken approximately ≥5cm contralateral to the lesion to use as the non-BML (NBML) control sample and both regions were dissected using a hack saw.
+Once the lesions were located a region of bone of approximate equivalence that was macroscopically normal in appearance was taken approximately ≥5cm lateral to the lesion to use as the non-BML (NBML) control sample and both regions were dissected using a hack saw.
 The samples were washed in PBS and divided equally into two: one part stored at -80ºC for gene expression studies and the other fixed in 10% (v/v) natural buffered formalin (VWR, Leicestershire, UK) for histological analysis.
 A region of bone that was macroscopically normal in appearance was taken from the tissue control comparator bone and was dissected of all soft tissue and cartilage, washed in PBS and stored for future use at -80ºC.